mckim2020/svdExamples/README.md

 Every matrix is just a composition of Rotation, Stretching, Rotation

 # How it works
-Exact reverse of ICA(Independent Component Analysis)
+Exact reverse of ICA(Independent Component Analysis) without whitening
 1. Multiply matrix(MAT) to column matrix of two orthogonal functions
 2. Calculate covariance to determine direction
 3. Scaling